 I’ve updated the ExplorerListView control and the TabStrip control.
 ExplorerListView 1.6.2 makes sub-item controls work on Windows 10 and fixes another minor bug that affected list view groups.

 TabStrip 1.9.0 introduces a new feature: Now it is possible to display the close button on certain tabs only.

-I’ve released version 1.2.5 of the ComboListBoxControls library.
-It fixes a problem with the TextChanged event of the ComboBox control.
+I’ve released version 1.4.1 of the ComboListBoxControls library.
+It fixes a crash that occurred in any of the controls when removing the last item.

 I’ve released a small update to the ToolBarControls library.
 It fixes problems with the rebar’s CustomDraw event and with both controls’ Align property.